JoeyRoRo/JDS_NETWORK_PEN-TESTING_TOOL/README.md

 Program was written in and intented for use with python 2.7.
 The latest version is v1.1 and was last updated on 8 July 2015.

 This program is used to listen to or capture network traffic.
+This program is intended for personal use, or use on your own network and devices.
+Please refer to all state, federal, and national laws before conducting any network pen-testing.

 With this program it is possible to capture network traffic on Wi-Fi, or cabled networks.
 You must have a network interface that is capable of going into monitor mode (aka permisquous mode).